qawemlilo/node-blogger/README.md

  - Title: is the title of your new post (required)
  - Categories: categories for your post (optional - will be used in a future feature)
- - Date: publishing date (optional - include this so that I could move posts from my old blog)
+ - Date: publishing date (optional - I included this so that I could move posts from my old blog)

 A new markdown file is created with some placeholding text.
 You can find that file in the /posts directory, use it to write your post.